Murder of Daniel Morgan: Murder

 On 10 March 1987, after having a drink with Jonathan Rees (his partner in Southern Investigations) at the Golden Lion pub in Sydenham, 37-year-old Morgan was found dead in the pub car park next to his car.
-He was found by a BBC sound producer lying face up with an axe embedded in his head.
-Although a watch had been stolen, his wallet had been left and a large sum of money was still in his jacket pocket.
-The pocket of his trousers had been torn open and notes he had earlier been seen writing were missing.

-Detective Sergeant Sid Fillery, based at Catford police station, was assigned to the case, but did not reveal to superiors that he had been working unofficially for Southern Investigations.
-In April 1987, six individuals, including Fillery and Rees, Rees' brothers-in-law Glenn and Garry Vian, and two Metropolitan Police officers, were arrested on suspicion of murder.
+DS Sid Fillery, based at Catford police station, was assigned to the case, but did not reveal to superiors that he had been working unofficially for Southern Investigations.
+In April 1987, six people, including Fillery and Rees, Rees' brothers-in-law Glenn and Garry Vian, and two Metropolitan Police officers, were arrested on suspicion of murder.
 All were eventually released without charge.

 At the inquest into Morgan's death in April 1988, it was alleged that Rees, after disagreements with Morgan, told Kevin Lennon (an accountant at Southern Investigations) that officers at Catford police station who were friends of his were either going to murder Morgan or would arrange it, and that Fillery would replace Morgan as Rees's partner.
 When asked, Rees denied murdering Morgan.
 Fillery, who had retired from the Metropolitan Police on medical grounds and joined Southern Investigations as Rees's business partner, was alleged by witnesses to have tampered with evidence and attempted to interfere with witnesses during the inquiry.

-In the summer of 1987, detective constable Alan "Taffy" Holmes, an acquaintance of Morgan, was found to have died by suicide under mysterious circumstances.
+In the summer of 1987, DC Alan "Taffy" Holmes, an acquaintance of Morgan, was found to have died by suicide under mysterious circumstances.
 Morgan and Holmes allegedly collaborated on unveiling police corruption.
 This was discounted by the Daniel Morgan Independent Panel report.
-Haslam was discounted as a serial fantasist by Baroness O'Loan.
+DC Derek Haslam claimed to be one of Morgan's sources for this allegation, but was discounted as a serial fantasist by Baroness O'Loan.

 The murder of Stephen Lawrence in 1993 and subsequent reports on police conduct brought further insight into ongoing police corruption in south-east London.

 Police investigations

-In the years following Morgan's death four police inquiries were conducted.
+In the years following Morgan's death, four police inquiries were conducted.
 There were allegations of police corruption, drug trafficking and robbery.